-Through the passage of Public Act 99-0906, "the Agency shall no longer include the procurement of renewable energy resources in the annual procurement plans" and "shall instead develop a long-term renewable resources procurement plan."10 Thus, the procurement of Renewable Energy Resources is included in its Long-Term Renewable Resources Procurement Plan (approved by the Illinois Commerce Commission in Docket No. 17-0838) rather than this Plan.
+Through the passage of Public Act 99-0906, "the Agency shall no longer include the procurement of renewable energy resources in the annual procurement plans" and "shall instead develop a long-term renewable resources procurement plan."
+Thus, the procurement of Renewable Energy Resources was included in its Long-Term Renewable Resources Procurement Plan (with the Initial Plan having been approved by the Illinois Commerce Commission in Docket No. 17-0838 in April 2018, and currently being revised) rather than this Plan.